phoenix125/ConanServerUtility_Phoenix125_Edition/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2019-08-22) v1.3.4 Added Remote Restart Announcements & SteamCMD login
+- Added: Added announcement options for Remote Restart.
+(Thanks to MG_Gimpy for requesting)
+- Added: Optional SteamCMD login credentials to help with mod updates.
+- Fixed: Several restart options that would cause errors.

+[ New Config Parameters/Changes ]
+Message to Announce Server Restarts on Discord and Twitch (if enabled)? -> AnnounceRemoteRestartMessage Use Discord Bot to Announce Scheduled/Update Restarts? (yes/no) -> UseDiscordBotRemoteRestart Use Twitch Bot to Announce Scheduled/Update Restarts? (yes/no) -> UseTwitchBotRemoteRestart Send In Game Message to Announce Scheduled/Update Restarts? (yes/no) -> UseInGameRemoteRestart SteamCMD Login Settings -> SteamLoginName (Leave blank for anonymous) SteamCMD Login Settings -> SteamLoginPassword

+(2019-08-20) v1.3.3
+- Fixed: Line 4522 Error: Variable used without being declared.
+(Thanks to MG_Gimpy [SBS] for reporting)

+(2019-04-29) v1.3.2
+- Fixed: Line 4601 Error: Error in expression.

+(2019-03-28) v1.3.1
+- Added: Option to fully restart the utility during Conan updates. .ini file: [Restart Utility With Updates? (yes/no)] , restartutility=yes

 (2019-01-25) v1.3
 - Fixed: A condition that causes continuous update loops.
 (It now deletes the appmanifest_443030.acf file when server update needed and forces validate)